hss-dev/CRIS-Connect/README.md

 ![](/electron/readme-gifs/runningcrisconnect.gif)
 <br/><br/><br/>
 #### Enabling CRIS-Connect
-Integration and CRIS Connect must be enabled and then the port must be set (default 9998)
+Integration and CRIS Connect must be enabled and then the port must be set (default 56998 or 56996)
 ![](/electron/readme-gifs/enablingcrisconnect.gif)
 <br/><br/><br/>
 #### Opening a report